thegooddocsproject/templates/base-template/base-doctype-guide-template.md

 {Template author tip:

-* Add a summarized list of reasons for writing `doctype`, based on the business case above.
+* Add a summarized list of reasons for writing the `doctype`, based on the business case above.

 }